 Learn about the IWG’s goals, completed project and ongoing plans, and how you can join.

 The G-I-N Board of Trustees agreed to establish the Multimorbidity Working Group after considerable interest was shown in the topic at the G-I-N annual conference 2013, held in San Francisco.
+A list of useful resources on multimorbidity is now available on the website.
+Everyone interested in multimorbidity is welcome to the WG meeting in Melbourne on Friday August 22nd at 1:00 – 2:00 pm.
+The location will be confirmed at the venue and in the programme.

 "Linking best practices to performance measures".